sympoq/email-templates/README.md

 -    Registration of new users within the system - agents and customers.

 In addition to the standard email delivery, these messages are also displayed as pop-up notifications on the agents' dashboards.

+For more details, please read more in the official documentation about [Email notification templates]([https://www.sympoq.com/docs/settings/templates/].